KDE/digikam-doc/post_processing/pano_creator.rst

     The Panorama Creator Wizard Pre-Processing Stage

 The option **Detect moving skies** allows an automatic detection of clouds to prevent wrong key-points matching between images due to moving shapes.
-To be more precise, during the control points selection, the process discards any points that are associated to a possible cloud.
-This is useful to prevent moving clouds from altering the control points matching process do by the algorithms.
-Depending of the scene contents, turn on the option and press **Next** button to pre-process items.
+To be more precise, the process discards any points that are associated with a possible cloud during the selection of control points.
+This is useful to prevent moving clouds from altering the control points matching process used by the algorithms.
+Depending on the scene contents, turn on the option and press **Next** button to pre-process items.

 .. figure:: images/pano_creator_04.webp
     :alt: